 Bainbridge Island, WA 98110

-Transportation to the Bainbridge Island Exclusion Memorial, or around the Island, may be arranged with 2 hours advance notice by contacting BI RIDE at 1-844-424-7433, or, contact Tour Bainbridge to learn about Island tours that include a stop at the Exclusion Memorial (code 'HISTORY' for a discount).
+Transportation to the Bainbridge Island Exclusion Memorial, or around the Island, may be arranged with 2 hours advance notice by contacting BI RIDE at 1-844-424-7433.
+Note: BI RIDE does not currently operate on Sundays.
+Or, contact Tour Bainbridge to learn about Island tours that include a stop at the Exclusion Memorial (code 'HISTORY' for a discount).